jm3/racket/README.markdown

 Ever wanted a completely ambient view of your app's performance and progress?
-App-Racket lets you step back and experience your applications' events in the form of pure light and sound.
+App-Racket lets you step back and experience your applications' events as pure light and sound.
 Potentially great for pattern discovery, team morale, and stoner parties.
 App-Racket uses a custom logfile format, but could be extended to read any line-based log file, ala gltail.

 Sounds are kept in the "sounds" directory; WAV and AIF both supported.

+Events and corresponding reactions are defined in the events hash;
+this should be yaml-ified, prolly.

 ## Installing: